samjaninf/OFN-User-Guide---Master/chapter1/customer-faqs-test.md

 %/accordion%

+%accordion%Is the OFN affordable?%accordion%

+The OFN strives to make good food accessible and affordable to all.
+By shortening supply chains and bringing transparency back to the table, customers can see where their food is coming from and know they’re getting value for money.

+%/accordion%

 %accordion%How is the OFN different to other online food delivery services?%accordion%

 The OFN is not for profit and committed to building a better and fairer food system.
 Some online stores still source through conventional supply chains which are shrouded in mystery, but on the OFN you can always see where your food has come from.
 The OFN is also contributing to something bigger.
 The code for the OFN software is free for others to use, so is contributing improving food systems all over the world.